jjkoh95/instastalk/README.md

 Python 3

 ## How to run
-Simply download instastalk.py and run it in terminal with instagram user id.
-Eg. python instastalk.py google
+Simply download instastalk.py and run with instagram user id.
+Eg. run the following line on terminal "python instastalk.py google".

 ## Legal issue
-Note that this is solely a project I made to download my waifu photos and as a python practice.
+Note that this is solely a project I made to download all my waifu photos and as a python practice.
 I do not intend to go against any rules and regulations of instagram.
 Use at your own risk.